-- Among the many types of gimmick matches devised in pro wrestling, there is the running variation of the "Gauntlet" match, where one wrestler has to fight three or more opponents one after another, without a break.
-The match can end with when the runner is defeated or if the match maker is being particularly nasty, when every wrestler has wrestled, regardless of how many times the runner is defeated.
+- Among the many types of gimmick matches devised in pro wrestling, there is the "running" variation of the "Gauntlet" match, where one wrestler has to fight three or more opponents one after another, without a break.
+The match can end when the runner is defeated or if the match maker is being particularly nasty, when every wrestler has wrestled, regardless of how many times the runner is defeated.
 As you can tell, running is usually a form of punishment, though it will make the runner look good if he succeeds, such as when Chris Benoit took on and defeated on his fellow Radicalz (Dean Malenko, Perry Saturn, and Eddie Guerrero).
-"Normal" gauntlets are not examples of this trope though, being a series of matches that continued until there is one winner and are not centered around a single wrestler.
+"Normal" gauntlets are not examples of this trope though, being a series of matches that continue until there is one winner and are not centered around a single wrestler.

 - In a variation, The Big Show (in early 2013) challenged all comers and several members of the locker room decided to come out like this.
 After a few matches, The Miz stood up from the announcer table where he was filling in and decided to take the challenge, whereupon Show decided enough was enough and went backstage to rest.